omnibor/spec/spec/SPEC.md

 This document was prepared by the OmniBOR Community.

-Known patent licensing exclusions are available in the specification's repository's NOTICES.md file.
+Known patent licensing exclusions are available in the specification repository's `NOTICES.md` file.

 Any feedback or questions on this document should be directed to the specification's repository, located at <https://github.com/omnibor/spec>.